Acts of Thomas: View of Jesus

 The view of Jesus in the book could be inferred to be docetic.
 Thomas is not just Jesus' twin, he is Jesus' identical twin.
-Hence it is possible that Thomas is meant to represent the earthly, human side of Jesus, while Jesus is entirely spiritual in his being.
+Hence, it is possible that Thomas signifies the earthly, human side of Jesus, while Jesus is entirely spiritual in his being.
 In this way, Jesus directs Thomas' quest from heaven, while Thomas does the work on earth.

-Also in line with docetic thinking, is Jesus' portrayed stance on sex, within the text.
-For example, in one scene, a couple is married, and Jesus appears to the bride in the bridal chamber.
-He speaks against copulating, even if it is for the purpose of reproduction.
+Also in line with Gnostic thinking is the text's description of Jesus' stance on sex.
+For example, in one scene, Jesus appears to a young woman who has just gotten married in her bridal chamber.
+He advises against copulation even for reproductive purposes.